CLOUDishita/Virtual-Whiteboard/README.md

 OpenCV

-By following these steps, you'll be able to create an Air Canvas that allows you to draw anything just by moving a colored marker in front of your camera.
+By following these steps, you'll be able to create a Virtual Whiteboard that allows you to draw anything just by moving a colored marker in front of your camera.